anastasiialeskiv/Movies_Exploratory_Data_Analysis/README.md

 I wish I had some more information about actors so I could decide who should be in the movie.
 Because as we know actors are a very important criteria of the movie.

 ## Recomendations
-To make a successful movie the average budget must be around 31 million dollars.
-Average duration of the movie must be around 104 minutes The language has to be English Genre must be : Action, Adventure, Comedy ,Drama,Family,Fiction or Triller.
+To make a successful movie my recomendations are to follow:
+-The average budget around 31 million USD.
+-Average duration of 104 minutes.
+-English language
+-Genres: Action, Adventure, Comedy ,Drama,Family,Fiction or Triller.

 ## Next Steps
 My next step in the development of this topic would be finding more information about directors and writers.

+├── README.md
+├── Anastasiia_Leskiv_Phase1_notebook .ipynb
+├── data
+└── images